 As soon as you have clicked save on your widget, the form will be live and capable of collecting email addresses.
 I suggest the first thing you should do is check that it works.
 Type in your own details and click ‘subscribe’.
 You should be given a prompt to go and check your emails.

 Click on the confirm link and then go back to your Mailchimp account.
-Click on LISTS in the top right and then click on the name of the new list you created.
+Click on AUDIENCE in the top right and then click on the name of the new audience you created.
 If all has gone well, the email you just used to subscribe should be sitting in there as your very first subscriber!

 Step 6: Upload existing contacts into Mailchimp